sbinet/fubsy/doc/guide/phases.rst

 All phases except ``main`` are optional; a build script with no ``main`` phase would have an empty dependency graph, so nothing to build.

+.. note:: Partly implemented.
+The *main* phase is explicit in every
+          build script, and the *build* phase always happens implicitly. *options* and *configure* will definitely
+          involve explicit code in the build script; *clean* might but doesn't have to.
+It's unclear if *build* will ever need explicit code.
+It's entirely possible that using the same "phase" abstraction to describe both explicitly coded *main* and implicit behind-the-scenes *build* is a bad idea.